 Jillian is responsible for the financial aspects of the Club as Treasurer.
 Jillian is a Chartered Accountant working in the West Midlands.
 Her earliest sporting memories are those of Munich Olympics with Marc Spitz, Mary Peters and Olga Korbut.
 Jillian particularly enjoys the indoor season and the European/world indoor championships both for the variety of event and the proximity of the action.
 Super Saturday at the Olympics 2012 however remains her best athletic memory.

 Retired company secretary John is the Chairman of BASC.
-John lives in Newport, Wales where he is the treasurer of four organisations and a director of Newport Live which controls sporting facilities including the National Velodrome.
-John loves watching athletics, particularly at the NIA and the Olympic Stadium.
+John lives in Shropshire and he is the treasurer or Secretary for several organisations.
+John loves most sports (except football) remains a season ticket holder for Glamorgan Cricket and, though he has never been an athlete, he particularly enjoys watching athletics.
 He enjoys great individual performances but also the buzz of so many events going on at the same time.
 He also enjoys a round of golf.

 A talented middle distance youth runner, Marc’s BASC role is to help the Club build relationships with International and National Federations / Major Events/OCs, and assist with marketing.
 Marc plays a leading role in sports sponsorship as Director The Sports Consultancy ,in the past spearheading successful corporate sponsorship for Glasgow 2014 and now back leading on British Athletics sponsorship as well as on their major event programme ie London 2017, IAAF World Indoor Championships Birmingham 2018 and European Indoor Championships 2019.
 Marc brought in Muller to the Sport.